sudara/pamplejuce/README.md

 5. Set the correct flags for your plugin under `juce_add_plugin`.
 Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`

+6. You'll probably want to rename `AudioPluginAudioProcessor` to your plugin name

 ## Conventions